Skip to main content

 MEMFAULT_HARDWARE_VERSION=thingy-evt2

-• The MEMFAULT_HARDWARE_VERSION value should be a string that identifies the hardware version of the device.
+• The MEMFAULT_HARDWARE_VERSION value should be a string that identifies the Hardware Version of the device.
 It should not change over the lifetime of the device.
 See this page for more details and examples.
+If MEMFAULT_HARDWARE_VERSION is not set by memfault-device-info, memfaultd will default to the output of the command uname -n.

 From Linux SDK 1.8.0 on, memfault-device-info can also override the following values that are set in memfaultd.conf: